PySimpleSQL/pysimplesql/README.md

 '''

 # PySimpleGUI™ layout code to create your own navigation buttons
-table='Fruit' # This is the table in the database that you want to navigate layout = [
+table = 'Fruit'  # This is the table in the database that you want to navigate layout = [
-    ss.record(table,'name',label='Fruit Name'),  # PySimpleSQL.record() convenience function for easy record creation!
+    ss.record(table, 'name', label='Fruit Name'),  # PySimpleSQL.record() convenience function for easy record creation!
     # Below we will create navigation buttons manually, naming the key so that the automatic event mapper will map the events
     [
         sg.Button('<<', key=f'btnFirst', size=(1, 1)),